Defilan/dotfiles/README.md

-# Dotfiles
- ---- hacker1db Modified dot files!
-# I have an edits branch for things I am working on and considering adding to my workflow!
+# Dotfiles: Configuration settings for tmux, neovim, and more

-    These dot files are from @nicknisi
+    These dot files are from @nicknisi and @hacker1db originally.
+Thanks for the rocking config, guys!
 Copy and paste the following to Install my modified dotfiles I use solarzied Theme personally its easier on the eyes if you dont like it you can switch it or type light in terminal to change it to a light version of solarized but it will switch it back in when you run tmux I am working on trying to fix it but it will take time!